mirfan899/sppas/README.txt

     Need help?

         - Tutorials are available on the web site;
-        - Explore the "documentation" folder.
+        - Explore the "documentation" folder;
+        - Suscribe to the user's group.

     -------------------------------------------------------------------------